geeky-sh/user_bill/README.md

 In order to add more discount types:

 1. open `net_payable_service.rb`, add another set of constant, which is a proc, where you will add the discounted price logic.
-2. add a condition in the `discounted_price` function which will determine when that discounted price will be used.
+2. add a condition in the `discounted_price` function which will determine which proc will be used when